 Our body clock is designed to move by about 2 minutes each day.
-Whilst the adult body clock can adjust by up to one hour if needed, babies and small toddlers are much more sensitive to the change.
-Equally toddlers who are asked to spend the extra hour often just don’t understand why things have changed so suddenly.
+Hence all sleep specialist stress that we all need to maintain as consistent sleep and wake time as possible.
+Whilst the adult body clock can adjust by up to one hour if needed, babies and small toddlers are much more sensitive to change.

 If your child is at school, or nursery school the change of schedule will need to wait until later in the week.
 Start their change on Thursday night, and set their bedtimes, and bedtime routine backwards by 20 minutes on Thursday, Friday and Saturday so that on Sunday morning they are in sync with the new time zone.

-Meal times are a key part of our daily routine.
+Mealtimes are a key part of our daily routine.
+They also help to set our body clock.
 As you move bedtime routines and sleep times backwards adjust all your baby’s and toddler’s meal times, bath time and nap times by the same amount of time too.